-- 6. On the Choose Backup Location page, do one of the following: - To restore from a backup in a vault, select Vault.
+- 6. On the Choose Backup Location page, select Vault.
 Specify the IP address or hostname (if DNS is available) of the vault.
-Specify the vault account, username and password used for the backup.
-To specify port, reconnection and encryption options, click Advanced Settings.
+Specify the vault account, username and password used for the backup. - To specify port, reconnection and encryption options, click Advanced Settings.
 In the Advanced Settings dialog box, specify settings and then click OK. - Note: If System Restore cannot connect to the vault, open a command prompt and ping the vault server.
 If you cannot ping the vault server, run the ipconfig command to view network information.
-You can open Restore Settings and set up your network card IP addresses as described in Step 7. - To restore from SSI files, select Local Disk.
-Click Browse and navigate to the SSI files.
-Note: You cannot restore from SSI files on a USB flash drive.
-However, you can restore from SSI files on a standard USB hard drive or SSD.

-- 7. If you are restoring from a backup in a vault and System Restore is not connected to a network, click Restore Settings.
+You can open Restore Settings and set up your network card IP addresses as described in Step 7. - 7.
+If you are restoring from a backup in a vault and System Restore is not connected to a network, click Restore Settings.
 In the Settings dialog box, configure a network connection for System Restore.
 See Set up a network connection for System Restore. - Normally, System Restore connects to a network automatically.
 However, if DHCP is not configured on your network or network card drivers are not present, you must set up the connection. - Note: This process does not configure networking for the restored system.
 You can configure networking for the restored system after you start it. - 8.
 To install or update device drivers, click Restore Settings.
 In the Settings dialog box, install or update drivers on the All Devices tab.
-See Install or update device drivers.

-9. Click Next.

-If you are restoring from a vault where certificate pinning is enabled, System Restore checks the vault's TLS certificate.
-See Vault certificate validation and pinning.

-If the Select Protected System page appears, go to Step 2.
-Select the restore point.

-- 10. If a Vault Certificate Verification dialog box shows vault certificate information, review the certificate information and then do one of the following: - If you do not trust the vault certificate, click Decline.
+See Install or update device drivers. - 9.
+Click Next. - If you are restoring from a vault where certificate pinning is enabled, System Restore checks the vault's TLS certificate.
+See Vault certificate validation and pinning. - If the Select Protected System page appears, go to Steep 2.
+Select the restore point. - 10.
+If a Vault Certificate Verification dialog box shows vault certificate information, review the certificate information and then do one of the following: - If you do not trust the vault certificate, click Decline.
 You can then select a different backup source or cancel the restore. - To connect to the vault and continue the restore, click Accept.
 Go to Step 2.
 Select the restore point.